UCSF-HMTRC/hyperpolarized_mri_book/_sources/experiments_preclinical/experiments_preclinical.md

 fluid comes out of the polarizer till it is injected and measured for a biomedical application.
-This is broken down into three steps: dissolution, transfer process to the magnet and delivery into the biological model system (Figure 4.1).
+This is broken down into three steps: dissolution, transfer process to the magnet and delivery into the biological model system (Figure 1).
 These three steps are optimized with a keen focus on preserving the polarization.
 The second part of the chapter gives detailed descriptions of the variety of preclinical model systems used in the testing of HP agents.

 ![Preserving polarization from dissolution to delivery into biological system](CH0004_OCFigure+4.1_Sriram_v1_Orig.jpg)

-**FIGURE 4.1 Key elements for preserving polarization from dissolution to delivery into biological system.** This illustration shows the three major steps and the factors that determine the robustness of the HP signal.
+**Figure 1 Key elements for preserving polarization from dissolution to delivery into biological system.** This illustration shows the three major steps and the factors that determine the robustness of the HP signal.
 At the first stage of dissolution, its composition such as